-To ensure that all children are engaged in 30 minutes of physical activity every day, as well as having additional opportunities across the week.To purchase additional resources for those children classed as disadvantaged or from low-income families so that they can actively participate in all PE and sporting sessions.£3Aim 1 Aim 6To purchase additional resources for those children classed as disadvantaged or from low-income families so that they can actively participate in all PE and sporting sessions.£3 To buy additional P.E uniform and footwear for these children.
+To ensure that all children are engaged in 30 minutes of physical activity every day, as well as having additional opportunities across the week.
+Aim 1 Aim 3 Aim 4 Aim 6 To purchase additional resources for those children classed as disadvantaged or from low-income families so that they can actively participate in all PE and sporting sessions. £300 To buy additional P.E uniform and footwear for these children.
 To subsidise the full cost of their attendance at after school sporting activities/clubs.
-This is an ongoing action to ensure inclusivity and opportunities for to all.
-All children access PE and after school clubs and have the correct equipment for doing so. -- -- --- --- --
+This is an ongoing action to ensure inclusivity and opportunities for to all. after school clubs and have the correct equipment for Autumn term: All children who need PE uniform have been provided with it.
+School has an extensive supply of PE uniform so that no child misses out. --- --- ------ -- --- --- ---

-Total cost to date - £17,440
+Total cost to date - £17,580

-(To be reviewed December 2023/April 2024/July 2024)
+(To be reviewed December 2024/April 2025/July 2025)